openmrs/openmrs-module-dhisconnector/README.md

 For OpenMRS implementations that should operate offline, it is possible to pre-populate this dhis2Backup by using both the DHIS API Import and export pages.
 Assuming all the required resources have been backed up by the online implementation, the offline implementation should be able to function correctly without ever being able to reach the DHIS2 server.

+## User Access Controlling

+The DHIS Connector module comes with these user privileges.
+1. `View Connection` - Viewing DHIS2 Connection
+2. `Manage Connection` - Edit DHIS2 Connection
+3. `View Location Mappings` - View location-orgunit mappings
+4. `Manage Location Mappings` - Edit/Delete location-orgunit mappings
+5. `View Automation` - View scheduled mappings
+6. `Run Automation` - Run scheduled mappings
+7. `Manage Automation` - Add/Edit/Delete scheduled mappings
+8. `Run Reports` - Base privilege for running the reports
+9. `Run Failed data` - Base privilege for pushing the failed data
+10. `Manage Mappings` - Create/Edit Mappings
+11. `Import and Export` - Import and export mappings and DHIS2 API

+Users are required to have the necessary user privileges in order to use the functionalities of the module.
+The admins can create and assign roles with the combinations of privileges.
+If the required privilege is missing, the user will be redirected to the Home page.

+In addition, users should have the privileges related to the used period indicator reports when pushing data.
+Also users must have `Manage Global Properties` to toggle automation and to update the DHIS2 Connection.
+[More Info...](https://talk.openmrs.org/t/dhis-connector-module-user-access-controlling/34059)

 ## Module Status

 Jira Issues